Will I get to know people? I'm worried that because Toroa doesn't have 'floors' I won't make friends.

 What if I get sick?

-We are here to help you so if you are sick, all you have to do is let us know.
-We can help you to make appointments to see one of the fabulous staff at Student Health (nurse, doctor, counsellor, psychologist, psychiatrist.)
+We are here to help you so if you are unwell, all you have to do is let us know.
+We can help you to make appointments to see one of the fabulous staff at Student Health (nurse, doctor, counsellor, psychologist, psychiatrist) to help you get back on track again.

 What if I miss a lab or I am not able to hand in an assignment on time?